ogubuikeAlex/BibleIndexer-Archive/README.md

 # Bible Indexer

 A comprehensive library for querying bible content and getting cascading dropdowns for loading books of the bible, chapters and associated verses.
+This is an old version.
+Check out latest version [here](https://github.com/king-Alex-d-great/BibleIndexer-v2)

 ## Author